Kyriosity/convert-smth/readme+/dev_concepts.md

 ## Test driven development
 Broadly misunderstood as test coverage.
 In my humble opinion it's more about concepts, where a good question is already an answer.

 On the other side i'm not on advocate of unit tests for everything.

 If a method does *2+2* and the unit test checks against *2+2* is it really of great value?
+Actually these are unit tests created after the coding of classes.